In the Name of Allah, the Most Gracious, the Most Merciful

 Root Cause Among Muslims

-The fundamental reason Muslims fall into these impurities is Lack of fear of the Hereafter.
+The fundamental reason Muslims fall into these impurities is lack of fear of the Hereafter.

 This comes from: